 Patients who have been diagnosed with sleep apnea and who wish to explore dental treatments for their disorder can make an appointment with Dr. Khorshid to find out if they are a candidate for a dental appliance.
 Patients need to meet certain requirements in order to be fitted for a device and additional x-rays or impressions may need to be made before an appliance can be fitted.

 Patients will be fitted with one of two types of appliances:

 - Mandibular Advancement Device – The most common dental appliance used to treat sleep apnea, the MAD looks like a sports mouth guard.
 It forces the lower jaw forward to ensure the airway stays open.

 - Tongue Retraining Device – A TRD keeps the tongue in place so that the airway stays open.

-Once the patient has been fitted for a sleep apnea appliance, follow up visits will be required in the first few weeks so that Dr. Khorshid can keep an eye on the fit and function of the appliance.
+Once the patient has been fitted with a sleep apnea appliance, follow-up visits will be required in the first few weeks so that Dr. Khorshid can keep an eye on the fit and function of the appliance.

 Benefits Of Dental Appliances To Treat Sleep Apnea